-BS 8102 defines three forms of waterproofing protection: Type A, barrier protection (commonly referred to as 'tanking'), Type B, structurally integral protection, and Type C, drained protection.
+BS 8102 defines three forms of waterproofing protection; Type A, Barrier Protection (commonly referred to as 'tanking'), Type B, Structurally Integral Protection, and Type C, Drained Protection.

-6.1.9.1 Type A, barrier protection
+6.1.9.1 Type A, Barrier Protection

-This form of waterproofing relies on the inclusion of a physical barrier material applied on or within the structure, often where the structure itself provides little resistance to the penetration of water.
+This form of waterproofing relies on the inclusion of a physical barrier material applied on or within the structure; often where the structure itself provides little resistance to the penetration of water.

 A variety of considerations apply:

-- Suitability of the substrate, primarily applicable where tanking products are applied internally, in that the bond between the product and the substrate on which it is applied must be sufficient to resist hydrostatic ground water pressure. - The requirement for preparation of substrates to accept tanking mediums. - Movement, which in rigid tanking systems may encourage cracking through which water may penetrate, where pressure comes to bear.
+- Suitability of the substrate, primarily applicable where tanking products are applied internally, in that the bond between the product and the substrate on which it is applied must be sufficient to resist hydrostatic ground water pressure; - The requirement for preparation of substrates to accept tanking mediums;

-- Loading, where hydrostatic pressure is applied to the structure as a result of exclusion via the tanking medium, i.e. structures must be designed to resist loads applied to them. - Continuity, in that systems must in virtually all cases be 'continuous', as a gap in a barrier system represents a point at which water under pressure can penetrate. - 'Buildability', namely whereby sheet membrane products are proposed, with the consideration being the practicality of wrapping a flat sheet around complex three dimensional shapes such as external corners and beneath raft slab thickened toe details.
+- Movement, which in rigid tanking systems may encourage cracking through which water may penetrate, where pressure comes to bear; - Loading, where hydrostatic pressure is applied to the structure as a result of exclusion via the tanking medium, i.e. structures must be designed to resist loads applied to them; - Continuity, in that systems must in virtually all cases be 'continuous', in that a gap in a barrier system represents a point at which water under pressure can penetrate; - 'Buildability', namely whereby sheet membrane products are proposed, with the consideration being the practicality of wrapping a flat sheet around complex three dimensional shapes such as external corners and beneath raft slab thickened toe details.